-Established in 1958, the NYS Building & Construction Trades Council currently represents over 220,000 unionized construction workers in New York State.
+Established in 1958, the NYS Building & Construction Trades Council currently represents over 200,000 unionized construction workers in New York State

-Our 16 local building trades council, 12 district councils and state associations and 135 local unions represent the trades that build our roads, bridges, schools and office buildings.
+Our 16 local building trades councils, 12 district councils and state associations, and 135 local unions represent the trades that build our roads, bridges, schools, and office buildings.
 Believing that every worker deserves a fair wage and safe working conditions, our mission is to protect and further these basic privileges.

-The Edward J. Malloy Memorial Leadership Award, established in 2013, is presented on an annual basis to a political, civil, or business leader who best exemplifies Ed's vision of leadership.
+The Edward J. Malloy Memorial Leadership Award, established in 2013, is presented annually to a political, civic, or business leader who best exemplifies Ed's vision of leadership.